scoconno/scoconno.github.io/Teaching/Ethics/index.md

 	+ [*Nicomachean Ethics*, Book 1, ch.1--6](Book1.pdf) (read the first seven pages)
 	+ [Aristotle's *Nicomachean Ethics*: An Introduction](Pakaluk.pdf) (read pp.38--46 and as much of chapter 1 as you can)

-+ **Week 3** See the sylabus for the required reading.
++ **Week 3.** See the sylabus for the required reading.
-	+ [Gobbets,](Gobbets/1) i.e., reading question 1.
-This is due by Mondaty 9/19 at 12pm on Blackboard.
+	+ [Gobbets](Gobbets/1), i.e., reading question 1.
+This is due by Monday 9/19 at 12pm on Blackboard.
 (Please note that I won't continually remind you of the due dates.
 Assignments are always due on the relevant Monday through Blackboard at 12pm.
 The syllabus has full details).

++ **Week 4** See the syllabus for the required reading.
+	+ [Gobbets](Gobbets/2), i.e., reading question 2.
+This is due by **Monday at 3pm** through Blackboard.
+Note the updated time for submissions.
+This will be retained for the semester.
+I won't remind you of this due date for later weeks.
+	+ [Essay 1](Essays/1).
+This is due by Monday at 3pm through Blackboard.
+I won't remind you of this due date for later weeks.